 For some time I had wondered who possessed the soulful voice that featured on so many 45s issued during the '80s in Kenya by such disparate groups as the Kenya Blue Stars and Bana Ngenge.
 Was it the same person?
-Along comes Alistair Johnson to clear up the puzzle in his article Congolese/Zaïrean Musicians in East Africa.
+Along comes Alastair Johnston to clear up the puzzle in his article Congolese/Zaïrean Musicians in East Africa.
 Turns out the mystery voice is Moreno Batamba (nee Batamba Wenda Morris), who was born in Kisangani in 1955 and joined Orchestre Maquis Sasa in 1971.
 In 1974 he hooked up with Fataki Lokassa and a number of other Congolese exiles in Uganda to form Bana Ngnege, which seems to have undergone a number of permutations and name changes over the years.
-Although Alistair writes that Bana Ngenge broke up in 1976, a group called Bana Ngenge Stars Popote, featuring Fataki Lokassa, released this record in Kenya (Universal Sounds USD 005) in the early '80s.
+Although Alastair writes that Bana Ngenge broke up in 1976, a group called Bana Ngenge Stars Popote, featuring Fataki Lokassa, released this record in Kenya (Universal Sounds USD 005) in the early '80s.
 Moreno is relegated to supporting vocals:

 Bana Ngenge Stars Popote - Dunia Imelaniwa Pts.
 1 & 2